Software-For-Love/software-for-love-site/src/pages/index.md

             - company: uBionics CTS
               author: Tharaka Abeykoon
               relation: Founder
-              testimonial: Software For Love was given fairly tight deadlines, to which they followed and produced quality work.
-The weekly meetings were helpful for both parties to update designs / get any questions answered.
-The team was very responsive, and gave their feedback/opinions for specific website details which was very helpful as well during the 1.5-2 month process.
-Overall each page of the website was done well, and uOttawa Bionics CTS loves their page!
+              testimonial: Software For Love was given fairly tight deadlines, which they followed and produced quality work.
+The team was very responsive, and gave their feedback/opinions for website details which was very helpful during the 1.5-2 month process.
+Overall the website was done well, and uOttawa Bionics CTS loves their page!

             - company: ESS
               author: Kaleigh Ionadi